gamma-opt/oip-notes/course/part1/5-symbolic_formulations.md

 The model data, or input data, is represented by *indices* and their *sets* and *parameters*.

-- **Indices and sets**: these represent entities in the problem that are discrete and can be grouped by what they represent in the model.
+- **Indices and sets**: represent entities in the problem that are discrete and can be grouped by what they represent in the model.
-- **Parameters**: are numerical values representing quantities that are associate to indices or combinations of indices.
+- **Parameters**: are numerical values representing quantities that are associated with indices or combinations of indices.

 We have come across these before.
 For example, in the transportation problem, we defined the plants as $i = 1, 2, 3$.
 If we define the set $I = \braces{1,2,3}$, then we can say that the cities are defined as $i \in I$.
 Now, we can represent the production capacity of each plant as $C_i$ for $i \in I$.